ml-stat-Sustech/TorchCP/README.md

-torchCP is a Python toolbox for conformal prediction research.
+TorchCP is a Python toolbox for conformal prediction research.
 The primary functionalities are implemented in PyTorch.
-Specifically, torchCP contains modules of post-hoc methods and training methods for classification problems and regression problems.
+Specifically, TorchCP contains modules of post-hoc methods and training methods for classification problems and regression problems.

 # Overview
-torchCP has implemented the following methods:
+TorchCP has implemented the following methods:
 ## Classification
  Year | Title                                                                                                                                           | Venue   | Code Link |
 |------|-------------------------------------------------------------------------------------------------------------------------------------------------|---------|-------------|